Round-robin tournament: Pure round-robin

+Other round-robin formats

+Frequently, pool stages within a wider tournament are conducted on a round-robin basis, among them qualification for major tournaments such as the FIFA World Cup and the continental tournaments (e.g. UEFA European Championship, CONCACAF Gold Cup, AFC Asian Cup, CONMEBOL Copa América and CAF Cup of Nations).

 Group tournaments rankings usually go by number of matches won and drawn, with any of a variety of tiebreaker criteria.

-Frequently, pool stages within a wider tournament are conducted on a round-robin basis.
-Examples with single round-robin scheduling include the FIFA World Cup, UEFA European Football Championship, and UEFA Cup (2004–2009) in football, Super Rugby (rugby union) in the Southern Hemisphere during its past iterations as Super 12 and Super 14 (but not in its later 15- and 18-team formats), the Cricket World Cup along with Indian Premier League, major Twenty-20 Cricket tournament, and many American football college conferences, such as the Conference USA (which currently has 9 members).
-The group phases of the UEFA club competitions and Copa Libertadores are contested as a double round-robin, as are most basketball leagues outside the United States, including the regular season of the EuroLeague (as well as its former Top 16 phase); the United Football League has used a double round-robin for both its 2009 and 2010 seasons.
+Examples with single round-robin scheduling in groups include the FIFA World Cup, UEFA European Football Championship, and UEFA Cup (2004–2009) in football, Super Rugby (rugby union) in the Southern Hemisphere during its past iterations as Super 12 and Super 14 (but not in its later 15- and 18-team formats), the Cricket World Cup along with Indian Premier League, a major Twenty20 Cricket tournament, and many American football college conferences, such as the Conference USA (which currently has 9 members).
+The group phases of the Copa Libertadores are contested as a double round-robin, as are most basketball leagues outside the United States, including the regular season of the EuroLeague (as well as its former Top 16 phase); the United Football League has used a double round-robin for both its 2009 and 2010 seasons.

-Season ending tennis tournaments also use a round robin format prior to the semi on stages.
+The ATP and WTA Finals, season ending tennis tournaments, also use a round robin format prior to the semi final stage.

+In a more extreme example, the KBO League in baseball plays a 16-fold round robin before proceeding to the post-season, with each of the 10 teams playing each other 16 times for a total of 144 games per team, while the LIDOM (Baseball Winter League in the Dominican Republic) plays an 18-fold round robin as a semi final tournament between four classified teams.

+There has been several major international cricket tournaments held in this format including ICC events, including a grouped format in the 2025 ICC Champions Trophy.

+In competitive debating, a specialised form of round-robin is sometimes used as debates consist of 4 teams in each room.
+The most notable example of this is the HWS Round Robin.
+Round robins of this kind can be considered as a special case of the Social Golfer Problem.